Bituing Walang Ningning: Synopsis

 Larry wants to prove himself to his father so he handles Lavinia and connives with Barbara to knock off Rosa Mia from the top spot, leaving Lavinia as the ultimate and most popular singer.
 Through intrigue and character assassination, they succeed in causing Rosa Mia to fall from grace, bereft of her reputation and popularity.
-Rosa Mia decides to leave the show business and returns to singing in small clubs.
+Rosa Mia decides to leave the show business and returns to singing in small nightclubs.

 Soon, Dorina begins to idolize Lavinia.
-She goes to her every concert, show and personal appearances to catch a glimpse of her idol and offer her Sampaguita.
+She attends her concerts to catch a glimpse of her idol and offer her sampaguita.
 But Dorina also loves to sing.
-With the help of Adora and her best friend Oman, Dorina joins singing contests until she eventually wins in a nationwide and televised singing contest.
-She gains the attention of all, including Nico Escobar, the boyfriend of Lavinia.
+With the help of Adora and her best friend Oman, Dorina joins singing contests.
+Eventually, she wins a singing competition on television.
+She gains the attention of everyone, including Nico Escobar, the boyfriend of Lavinia.

 Nico is in love with Lavinia, but it becomes clear that Lavinia is too involved in her career.
 She refuses to marry him, fearing that doing so would damage her popularity.
 Bitter and angry, Nico wants to show Lavinia that her career should not be top priority in her life, so he plans to develop another singer as Lavinia's rival to supplant her.
 Nico uses Dorina to accomplish this, and with his friend Zossimo, sets up Zoni Records to develop Dorina's singing career.
 Dorina soon finds herself admiring Nico and developing feelings for him, but she does not know how Nico feels about her.
 Dorina's interest in Nico comes as a blow to her best friend Oman and her bandmate Gary, both of whom are in love with Dorina.

 Dorina gains fame, causing Lavinia to see her as a threat.
 After a big event, Lavinia becomes so enraged by Dorina's great performance and attention of all that she attacks Dorina and calls her a copycat, prompting the latter to fight back.
 Nico and Zossimo find a song once composed by Rosa Mia before she left the music scene.
 They buy the rights to the song from Rosa Mia and ask her to help Dorina with her singing.
 At first, Rosa Mia refuses after what happened with Lavinia, but she eventually relents and agrees to help her out.
 They soon become close, not knowing of their real relationship.

 Not long after, Emilio is released from prison, and he sets out to find Adora and his daughter.
 He later succeeds, only to learn that his daughter is now Dorina, the singer he had been admiring while still in jail.
 Emilio decides not to tell Dorina of their true relationship for fear of ruining her career, but to be close to his daughter, he takes on a job as her chauffeur and bodyguard.

-Dorina eventually knows her real parents, and at the last concert her emotions flow to the last song.
-Rosa Mia and Emilio are reunited, Adora is gone, while Nico forgives Lavinia, and Oman and Dorina become a couple.
+Dorina eventually knows her real parents, and at the last concert, her emotions flow to the last song.
+Rosa Mia and Emilio are reunited; Adora, who gets diagnosed with cancer, passes away; Nico forgives Lavinia; and Oman, who finishes his studies, becomes a couple with Dorina.